-Minimum standards for installing and maintaining electrical installations and the maintenance of the systems by NFPA (National Fire Protection Association) based on the most current edition of the NEC Vol. 70 code.
-RCW 19.28 Laws and WAC 296-46B rules regulations that supersede the National Electric Codes minimum standards and are enforced and practiced in the industry.
+Minimum standards for safe installation and maintenance of electrical systems utilizing the L&I adopted edition of National Fire Protection Association (NFPA Volume 70).
+RCW 19.28 Laws and WAC 296-46B Rules and Regulations supersede the FEC minimum standards that are enforced and practiced in industry.